/* * external links open in new window */

 Square Tower House photographed from the viewpoint in the early afternoon.
 Camera Settings: f/11 @ 1/320, ISO 400, 95 mm with 70-200mm lens

 Chapin Mesa is the location for Mesa Loop, Cliff Palace Loop and Spruce Tree House.
 It’s the most popular portion of the park and most crowded.
-Cliff Palace Loop is currently closed until the end of June and possibly longer due to construction.
-It was closed when I visited in early May, and they keep pushing back the opening date.
+Cliff Palace Loop is currently closed as of October 2024 per a notice on the website in early 2025.

 Cliff Palace Loop